 Genworth Life Insurance Company is one of the very few life insurance companies that offers term life insurance policies for children.
 Most companies offer policies beginning at age 18.
-But you can purchase term life insurance on your children in the form of a rider on your own policy from almost any company.
+But you can purchase term life insurance for your children in the form of a rider on your policy from almost any company.
 A rider is simply additional coverage added to a policy to insure something other than the primary insured’s life.
 As an example, imagine adding a jewelry rider to a homeowner’s policy to insure expensive items beyond what the base policy provides.
 It’s the same concept with a children’s term rider.

-These riders vary slightly by company, but they provide similar coverage at comparable costs.
+These riders vary slightly by the company, but they provide similar coverage at comparable costs.
 Here’s how ING ReliaStar Life’s child term rider works.

 - Coverage Amount – $2,000 to $10,000

 - Cost covers all children regardless of the number

 - Conversion to an individual permanent policy is available

 The primary differences you’ll find are in cost and coverage amount.
 For example, some companies offer child term riders up to $25,000.
 Another key point to note is that one rider will cover all children in the family.
 So a $60.00 child term rider would provide $10,000 coverage for each child, whether you have one or ten.
 Many riders will extend coverage to stepchildren and adopted children of the insured as well.